 The Stakes of the Local Government Elections in Hungary Published: 11 October 2019 Analysis On October 13, local government elections will be held in Hungary.
 No election campaign has ever been as rude as this one.
 Who will benefit from this phenomenon?

 The Wrong Man in the Wrong Place Published: 9 October 2019 Analysis After the rejection of László Trócsányi, the first candidate of the illiberal Hungarian PM for the European Commission, the country’s acting ambassador to the EU, Olivér Várhelyi, was soon afterwards nominated by Viktor Orbán to the position.
-By Benedek Jávor
+Benedek Jávor